-The Scheme is run by a Board of Trustee Directors (the Trustee) who are appointed and replaced, as necessary, by the Company in accordance with the Scheme Rules and legislation.
-It is also a legal requirement that one third of the Trustee is nominated by the members.
-Member-nominated trustee directors can only be removed with the consent of all the Trustee Directors, and not the Company.
-A list of the current Trustee Directors, including those nominated by the membership, is shown at the end of this booklet.
+The Scheme is run by a Board of Trustee Directors (the "Trustee") who are appointed and replaced, as necessary, by the Company in accordance with the Trust Deed and Rules and legislation.
+It is a legal requirement that one third of the Trustee Directors are nominated by the members.
+Member-nominated Trustee Directors can only be removed with the consent of all the Trustee Directors, and not the Company.
+A list of the current Trustee Directors, including those nominated by members, is shown at the end of this booklet.

 The Trustee is responsible for the general operation of the Scheme and the calculation and payment of benefits.
 In addition, it is responsible for determining the Scheme's investment policy and it takes expert advice on this.
-It also has the duty of agreeing, on actuarial advice, an appropriate level of Company contributions.
+It also has the duty of agreeing, on actuarial advice, an appropriate level of Company contributions (to the extent these contributions are needed).